 This sweet snack combines sweet potato, quinoa and cinnamon.
 It’s not quite cake and a bit too squishy to call bread but if you like cinnamon and sweet potato and fancy something snacky that’s full of protein and carbohydrates then try this.

 Suitable for vegan, coeliac, dairy-free, gluten-free, wheat-free, nut-free, grain-free and egg-free diets.
 With added turmeric, cayenne pepper and black pepper for nutrition and taste.
-Perfect on its own or topped with a healthy sweet or savory spread.
+Perfect on its own or topped with a healthy sweet or savoury spread.

 - 2 small Sweet Potatoes, about 300g